Florida Personal Injury Attorney

 The statements that were written and spoken in this closing argument were powerful and persuasive, and the defense immediately objected to them.
 Their objection was sustained, and at the close of the trial, they made a motion for a new trial which was denied.
 The 4th DCA wrote, in their opinion, that a motion for new trial should be granted when a party’s closing argument is so highly prejudicial and inflammatory that it denies the opposing party its right to a fair trial.
 Counsel’s comments suggesting State Farm refused to own up to its responsibility were improper and focused the jury’s attention on State Farm’s “liability,” rather than on the issue of damages.

 Sometimes the truth can be brutal.
 In this case, the court found that the brutal truth of the matter was too much for the jury to handle.
-At Tuttle Law, P.A. we find ways to present the whole truth at trial, but with this new ruling in mind, we also understand how we can be limited.
+At Tuttle Larsen, P.A. we find ways to present the whole truth at trial, but with this new ruling in mind, we also understand how we can be limited.

 http://caselaw.findlaw.com/fl-district-court-of-appeal/1724151.html